 Yaou Liu ’14 worked with elementary school students from immigrant families at Match Community Day charter school before earning her teaching credentials – as well as a masters degree in education – from Stanford University.
 A native of Xiangtan, China, she now serves as a 3rd grade Mandarin/English bilingual teacher at College Park Elementary, a public dual immersion bilingual school in San Mateo, California.

-Avery Lentz ’14 is a graduate of the Applied History MA program at Shippensburg University, and currently works in Guest Services at the National Museum of Civil War Medicine and as a seasonal Park Guide at Fredericksburg & Spotsylvania National Military Park.
-He previously worked as a Visitor Services Assistant at Gettysburg’s Seminary Ridge Museum.
+Avery Lentz ’14 is a Park Ranger at Monocacy National Battlefield in Frederick, Md., and a graduate of the Applied History MA program at Shippensburg University.
+He has previously worked for Advantage Solutions, the National Museum of Civil War Medicine and Fredericksburg & Spotsylvania National Military Park.
+(CWES)

 Brian W. Martin ’83 served as President and Chief Operating Officer of History Associates, a historical consulting firm that provides a wide range of services for corporations, government agencies and nonprofit organizations worldwide.
 Brian earned a master's degree in applied history and social science and a Ph.D. in history and policy from Carnegie Mellon University.
 Over the course of his career, he has developed research plans and led projects examining historical developments in the chemical, petroleum, aerospace, nuclear, metals, electrical, transportation, and other industries.

-Becky Oakes ’13 is Chief of Interpretation at Martin Van Buren National Historical Park.
-She previously worked as a Park Ranger at Fredericksburg & Spotsylvania National Military Park.
-Becky earned a MA in History (Public History concentration) from West Virginia University in 2015, and is currently pursuing her Ph.D in 19th-century US History at WVU.
+Becky Oakes ’13 is a Digital Media Specialist with the US Patent and Trademark Office.
+She previously worked as Chief of Interpretation at Martin Van Buren National Historical Park, and as a Park Ranger at Fredericksburg & Spotsylvania National Military Park.
+Becky earned a MA in History (Public History concentration) from West Virginia University in 2015, and is currently pursuing her Ph.D in 19th-century US History.
+(CWES)

 Sean Parke ’10 obtained a MS in Library and Information Science with a concentration in Archives Management from Simmons College in August 2014.
 After graduation, he worked as a Circulation and Technical Services Assistant for the Trumbull Library System, before accepting a position as University Archivist at the University of Hartford.

-Jared Peatman ’02 earned a master’s degree from Virginia Tech and a Ph.D. in history at Texas A & M. In 2009, he was selected as an Organization of American Historians/Abraham Lincoln Bicentennial Commission Doctoral Fellow for his dissertation on the legacy of the Gettysburg Address.
-Jared’s dissertation was awarded the 2012 Hay-Nicolay Dissertation Prize and was published in revised form in 2013 by Southern Illinois University Press under the title The Long Shadow of Lincoln’s Gettysburg Address.
-Jared now works as a consultant for a number of government and private institutions that host leadership development events at historic sites, and serves as Associate Director of CWI's High School Student Scholarship Program.
+Jared Peatman ’02 earned a Ph.D. in history at Texas A & M. His dissertation on the legacy of the Gettysburg Address was awarded the 2012 Hay-Nicolay Dissertation Prize and was published in revised form in 2013 by Southern Illinois University Press under the title The Long Shadow of Lincoln’s Gettysburg Address.
+Jared is Founding Director of Four Score Consulting, LLC, which provides history-based leadership development programs for governmental and business leaders, and is at work on a book about the 20th Maine at Gettysburg.

 Savannah Rose ’17 used her Pohanka internship at Gettysburg NMP as a stepping stone to two summers of employment as a seasonal ranger at the park.
-After receiving her Master's degree in History (Public History concentration) from West Virginia University in 2019, she accepted a position as a Park Guide at Independence National Historical Park.
+After receiving her Master's degree in History (Public History concentration) from West Virginia University, she accepted a position as a Park Guide at Independence National Historical Park.
+(CWES & Public History)

-Jacob Ross ’15 is Lead Interpreter at Jimmy Carter NHS in Plains, Georgia.
-He previously worked as a Visitor Guide at the US Capitol, and held seasonal interpretive positions at Appomattox Court House NHP, Cape Hatteras National Seashore, Vicksburg National Military Park and Theodore Roosevelt National Park.
+Jacob Ross ’15 is Supervisory Park Ranger at Roosevelt-Vanderbilt National Historic Sites in Hyde Park, NY.
+He previously worked as Lead Interpreter at Jimmy Carter NHP and as a Visitor Guide at the US Capitol, and held seasonal interpretive positions at Appomattox Court House NHP, Adams NMP, Cape Hatteras National Seashore, Vicksburg NMP and Theodore Roosevelt National Park.
+(CWES)

 Robert Sandow ’92 grew up in the Laurel Highlands of Southwestern Pennsylvania, where family trips to its famous battlefields sparked a lifelong passion for Civil War history.
 In 1993, Sandow earned a Ph.
 D. in history from the Richards Civil War Era Center at Penn State University.
 His research specialties include the Northern home front during the Civil War, with particular interest in issues of dissent, partisan politics and opposition.
-He currently is an Associate Professor of History at Lock Haven University.
-His most recent publication is Deserter Country: Civil War Opposition in the Pennsylvania Appalachians (Fordham University Press, 2011).
+He is Professor of History at the Lock Haven University campus of Commonwealth University, and author of Deserter Country: Civil War Opposition in the Pennsylvania Appalachians (2011).